iEmaz/contribution-bot/README.md

 # This is the code to get unlimited commits
 ```
-Note: Dont do it to much, your account couod get deleted.
+Note: Dont do it to much, your account could get deleted.